 Going for a spin at a local ice rink is a quintessential winter activity.
 And during the holiday season, you can choose from not just one of the classic indoor skating rinks around the region but also festive seasonal rinks in Bellevue, Olympia and Everett.
 Cue the steaming mugs of hot cocoa.

 There’s only one problem: Ice skating isn’t the easiest sport to pick up.
 At any local public skate session, you’ll see kids big and small hanging on to their parents for dear life — while the parents are wondering how soon they can schedule a trip to the chiropractor.

 So what’s your strategy for helping kids learn to ice skate without breaking your back?
 We asked local experts and here are their tips.

 Dress for success

 Success on the ice starts before you leave the house.
 Make sure kids are wearing tall, lightweight socks, and layers of lightweight, warm clothes.
 But don’t layer the socks.
-“Parents think that two pairs of thick socks are helpful but it cuts off circulation,” said Patti Brinkley, director of the Learn to Skate Academy at Lynnwood Ice Center.
+“Parents think that two pairs of thick socks are helpful but it cuts off circulation,” said Patti Brinkley of Lynnwood Ice Center.

 Also: Don’t wear jeans because they restrict movement.
 Choices like sweatpants or leggings are better.

 Get the right fit

-Terry Green, whose family owned recently closed (sniff!)
-Highland Ice Arena in Shoreline, said this about fit: “Skates need to fit snug like a ski boot and not loose like a tennis shoe.
+Terry Green, whose family owned Shoreline’s now-closed Highland Ice Arena for 60 years, said this about fit: “Skates need to fit snug like a ski boot and not loose like a tennis shoe.
 If your foot moves inside the skate, you can’t balance on the blade.”
 Rental ice skates are usually available for children as young as age 3.

 Learn the basics off the rink

 Once kids are laced up, they can practice basic ice skating skills before they get on the ice — a strategy that Lynnwood Ice Center instructors use with beginners.
 Step one is to march in small steps instead of walk.
 “It’s one of the best ways to learn to transfer their weight,” said Brinkley.
 “We talk to kids about being dinosaurs.”

 Learn to fall